Galaxy S20 5G review: The best new Samsung phone for your money

 Camera: The S20 Plus has a time-of-flight sensor that's meant to help with clearer low-light shots.
 It doesn't make a meaningful difference in feature set.

 5G technology: This one might matter to you.
-With the exception of an unreleased Verizon model, the Galaxy S20 will support the type of 5G known as sub-6, which results in slower peak speeds.
-Download speed will still be faster than 4G, but not as fast as the (theoretical) peak speeds of the approaching tech known as mmWave (millimeter wave).
+With the exception of an unreleased Verizon model, the Galaxy S20 will support the type of 5G known as Sub-6, which results in slower peak speeds.
+Download speed will still be faster than 4G, but not as fast as the (theoretical) peak speeds of the approaching tech known as millimeter wave, or mmWave.

 There are pros and cons to both methods, but if you care about connecting to the fastest 5G on a carrier outside of Verizon, then the S20 Plus will get you there.
 Your real-world results depend entirely on the network quality where you live.